kaihuchen/articles/VisualCommonSense/index.md

       > 2. The balloon falls directly downward due to gravity.
       > 3. Upon hitting the cactus or the floor, if the balloon doesn't pop from the cactus spines, it may simply come to rest on the surface or roll away, depending on the angle of impact and the surface texture.

       **Verdict: passed**, sort of.
 Obsviously GPT-4V is not a master in Rube Goldberg machines, and it requires some prodding to reach the correct conclusion.
-However, the dialog does demonstrate the GPT-4V does have the capability to perform causality analysis through vision.
+However, the dialog demonstrates the GPT-4V does have the capability to perform causality analysis through vision.

       <a name='bio_recognition'></a>